Exact Sequence Interpolation with Transformers: Proof of Theorem

 Combining the transformers described in the previous steps results in a transformer satisfying

 for all $j\in [N]$, as desired.

-Finally, we count the number of blocks and parameters in our transformer.
+Next, we count the number of blocks in our transformer.
 The maximum width $d' = 4$ was required in the separation step, and at most

 blocks were needed in total.
+More explicitly, ignoring layers that act as the identity, the construction is a sequence of applications of the key technical lemmas from \Cref{sec:technicalResults}.
+The separation step uses one FF layer to shift all tokens, followed by $2(N-1)$ transformer blocks constructed with \Cref{lem:splitOverlappingSequences} to make the $N$ sequences pairwise disjoint.
+In the leader selection step, we shift all tokens to the positive orthant using one FF layer, then apply $\sum_{j=1}^N m^j$ FF layers of the type provided by \Cref{lem:hatFFClassifier} to position the leaders.
+The collapse step applies one self-attention layer of the type constructed in \Cref{lem:partialConc} to collapse tokens onto the leaders.
+Lastly, in the interpolation step we apply $\sum_{j=1}^N m^j$ FF layers provided by \Cref{lem:hatFFClassifier} to move the collapsed tokens to the desired outputs.

-Moreover, the parameters in each block have been chosen as vectors in $\R^d$, rank-one matrices, multiples of the identity, or constants, resulting in $\mathcal{O}(d)$ parameters per block.
-The total number of non-zero parameters is therefore $\mathcal{O}(d \sum_{j=1}^N m^j)$.
+Finally, the parameters in each block have been chosen as vectors in $\R^d$, rank-one matrices, multiples of the identity, or constants, resulting in $\mathcal{O}(d)$ parameters per block.
+The total number of parameters is therefore $\mathcal{O}(d \sum_{j=1}^N m^j)$.